Skip to content

 Central Provident Fund

 The Central Provident Fund (CPF) is Singapore’s social security system.
-For Singapore citizens and Singapore permanent residents, both employers and employees must make contributions to the CPF at the prevailing CPF contribution rates.
+For Singapore citizens and SPRs, both employers and employees must make contributions to the CPF at the prevailing contribution rates.

 Starting a business in Singapore

-Starting a business in Singapore is relatively easy but keeping up with rules and regulations, especially regulatory changes, can be difficult for many new businesses, particularly those entering the market from abroad.
+Starting a business in Singapore is relatively easy but keeping up with new rules and regulatory changes can be difficult for new businesses, particularly those entering the market from abroad.

 A private limited company must have:

-Opening a business bank account in Singapore can be challenging, as companies are required to adhere to strict compliance checks such as Know Your Client (KYC) requirements.
-Companies will need to provide information regarding company shareholders and ultimate beneficial owners, depending on their Common Reporting Standard (CRS) classifications.
+Opening a business bank account in Singapore can be challenging, with companies required to adhere to strict compliance checks such as Know Your Customer (KYC) requirements.
+Companies will need to provide information regarding company shareholders and Ultimate Beneficial Owners (UBOs), depending on their Common Reporting Standard (CRS) classification.

 TMF Group can help you set up a business in Singapore and ensure you remain compliant with local regulations.
 Our local experts will assist with your company expansion plans and help drive and support ongoing growth.

-Request our definitive guide to doing business in Singapore.
+Request our in-depth guide to learn more about doing business in Singapore.

 Request now Request now